Retiring Abroad: Things to Consider When Moving to a Different Country

 8.1 Understanding Taxation Laws

-Research tax obligations both in your home country and your new country of residence.
-Understand how pensions, savings, and investments will be taxed.
+Research tax obligations in both your home country and your new country of residence.
+Understand how pensions, savings, and investments are taxed.

-- Double Taxation Agreements: Some countries have treaties to prevent double taxation, which can provide significant savings for retirees.
+• Double Taxation Agreements: Some countries have treaties designed to prevent double taxation, which can provide significant savings for retirees.
+For instance, if you receive a pension, check if your new country has an agreement with your home country that might exempt your pension from additional taxes.

 8.2 Hiring an Expert